-A large body of work in social computing, management, and organizational studies has attempted to outline and advocate for better ways for organizations to manage and navigate technological shifts \cite{allen1984managing, oliver2011technological, orlikowski1996improvising, kiene2019technological}.
-An important stream of this work in social computing suggests that technological change can be disruptive to communities and can have unknowable and unintended consequences \cite{kiene2019technological, leonard2011implementation, barrett2012reconfiguring, orlikowski1991changing, orlikowski92fromnotes, orlikowski1994technological}.
+A large body of work in social computing, management, and organizational studies invesgiates better ways for organizations to manage and navigate technological change \cite{allen1984managing, oliver2011technological, orlikowski1996improvising, kiene2019technological}.
+An important stream of this work in social computing suggests that technological change can be disruptive to communities and can result in unintended consequences \cite{kiene2019technological, leonard2011implementation, barrett2012reconfiguring, orlikowski1991changing, orlikowski92fromnotes, orlikowski1994technological}.
 These unintended consequences can fundamentally shape social relations and can arise due to either a lack of foresight and proper planning or the sheer unpredictability of complex sociotechnical processes \cite{dafoe2015technological}.

-In seminal work that deeply influenced social computing scholarship three decades ago, Orlikowski and Gash \citep{orlikowski1991changing, orlikowski1994technological, orlikowski92fromnotes} present evidence from a rich ethnographic study of the deployment of Lotus Notes in large a consulting firm.
-The deployment, the authors argue, was largely unsuccessful in accomplishing its proponents' goals of transforming work in the firm.
-The authors argue that part of the reason for this failure was that changes had different and unintended impacts across groups within organizations.
-One important set of challenges relates to technological frames---a term coined by Orlikowski and Gash to describe a shared understanding and knowledge needed to use a tool effectively.
-When users’ mental model of the moderation tool is incompatible with its intended function, they will have trouble adopting the tool effectively.
+Orlikowski and Gash \citep{orlikowski1991changing, orlikowski1994technological, orlikowski92fromnotes} present evidence from a rich ethnographic study of the deployment of Lotus Notes in a large consulting firm.
+The deployment, the authors argue, was largely unsuccessful in accomplishing the goal of transforming work in the firm.
+Orlikowski and Gash argue that part of the reason for this failure was that the changes demonstrated different and unintended impacts across groups within the organization.
+One important set of challenges relates to \textit{technological frames}---a term coined by Orlikowski and Gash to describe the shared understanding and knowledge needed to use a tool effectively.
+When users' mental models of the tool are incompatible with its intended function, they will have trouble adopting the tool effectively.
 Their frame of reference becomes what Orlikowski and Gash call ``incongruent'' \cite{orlikowski1991changing}.
-Orlikowski and Gash showed that when the level of technological change is substantial (i.e., more than an incremental update of the tool), users can struggle to adapt to the change due to their incongruent technological frame.
+Subsequently, Orlikowski and Gash showed that when the level of technological change is substantial (i.e., more than an incremental update), users can struggle to adapt to the change due to their incongruent technological frame.